untyper/ue4-gnames-gobjects-guide/README.md

 - Unreal Engine 4.1X source files
 - Cheat Engine

-> // GObjects are arrays of FUObject???
+> // GObjects is an array of FUObject???

-GNames are arrays of `FNameEntry`
+GNames is an array of `FNameEntry` structures.

-`FNameEntry` is a struct that looks like this in the source:
+This is what it looks like in the source:

 ```c++
 struct FNameEntry